dgroomes/browser-extension-framework/README.md

 * [ ] Debugging in FireFox is broken for me on my mac.
 I can't get it to show logs or sources, even when I try an official extension example like 'beastify'.
 It does not work like the [Extension workshop docs](https://extensionworkshop.com/documentation/develop/debugging/#debugging-popups) say it should.
 I need to try on my Windows computer.
+* [ ] Remove Deno for NPM and Webpack.
+It was a rewarding experience and a quick start.
+But I need to understand a build a prototypical library and user/developer experience.
+There are so many quirks of browser-based JS modules that I can't afford to stray from mainstream.

 ## Reference